meowteusz/automerge/README.md

 **Cause**: The tool finds a valid path but not the optimal one for your use case

 **Solution**: The tool uses minimum spanning tree which should be optimal, but you can modify the `find_merge_path()` function for custom logic.

+### Issue: "UnicodeDecodeError: 'utf-8' codec can't decode byte"

+**Cause**: CSV file contains non-UTF-8 encoded text (common with exports from Excel, legacy systems)

+**Solution**: The tools automatically try multiple encodings, but if you see this error:
+1. The file will typically load successfully with Latin-1 encoding
+2. Look for the encoding warning: `⚠️ file.csv: Loaded with latin-1 encoding`
+3. If loading fails completely, the error message shows the problematic byte location
+4. You may need to manually convert the file encoding or fix the specific character

 ## 📊 Example Directory Structure